openstack/project-team-guide/doc/source/project-setup/javascript.rst

 No canonical way of importing translations for JavaScript projects has been discussed yet.
-If you would like to contribute, please join the conversation on freenode in #openstack-i18n and #openstack-javascript.
+If you would like to contribute, please join the conversation on OFTC in #openstack-i18n and #openstack-javascript.

 Best Practices
 --------------